ucsd-cse11-s20/DI04-Interfaces-24-04-2020/ProblemSheet.md

 Write a class named `Cup` that represents volume measured in cups.
 It should implement the `Volume` interface, and have one field `cups` which is a double.
 Implement the `Volume` interface methods in `Cup`.

 ## Problem 3:
 Write a class named `Tablespoon` that represents volume measure in tablespoons.
-It should implement the `Volume` interface, and have one field `cups` which is a double.
+It should implement the `Volume` interface, and have one field `tbsp` which is a double.
 Implement the `Volume` interface methods in `Tablespoon`.

 ## Problem 4:
 Besides the method signatures, is there any code that we could `abstract` out of the `Cup` and `Tablespoon` classes?
 Create a new abstract class named `AVolume` (A is short for abstract!) which implements `Volume`, and have both `Cup` and `Tablespoon` extend `AVolume`.